 Sunglasses or goggles are highly recommended.
 Dangerous UV rays from the sun, which become stronger with the reflection of surfaces such as snow, can damage eyes.
 At higher elevations wear extra sunscreen as the ultraviolet rays are stronger.
 Even on cloudy days, sunscreen is a must.

-Now that you have chosen if you are going to try skiing or snowboarding, the next big questions, where do you get gear?
 At Snowy Range we offer ski and snowboard rental packages.
 A rental package includes all of the hard goods that you will need to get out on the slope.
 Ski rentals include your skis, boots, and poles.
 Snowboard rentals include your snowboard and boots.
 For an additional fee, you may rent a helmet as well.

 We do not have a specific speed or policy on closing the lifts due to the wind.
 It is based on how the wind is affecting the lifts and the safety of the riders.

 CAN ANYONE RIDE THE LIFT?

 To ride a lift we require a lift ticket and proper gear to safely return to the base of the mountain.

 DO I NEED A LIFT TICKET FOR THE MAGIC CARPET (THE COLT)?

 We require everyone riding the Magic Carpet to wear a lift ticket and have the proper ski or snowboard gear.

 DO PARENTS NEED A LIFT TICKET TO HELP THEIR CHILDREN ON THE MAGIC CARPET (THE COLT)?